KudoLayton/obsidian-to-confluence/README.md

 # Obsidian to Confluence
-Obsidian to Confluence is the converting plugin from obsidian markdown to confluence wiki page.
+'Obsidian to Confluence' is a plugin that converts Obsidian markdown into Confluence wiki page.

 ## Features
-- Converting obsidian markdown page to [Confluence wiki](https://confluence.atlassian.com/doc/confluence-wiki-markup-251003035.html)
+- Converting obsidian markdown pages to [Confluence wiki](https://confluence.atlassian.com/doc/confluence-wiki-markup-251003035.html)
 - Creating a wiki page on user's confluence server
-- Upload attachments in the page
+- Upload attachments to the new created page

 ## Installation
-Obsidian2Confluence doesn't register on obsidian community plugin list yet.
+''Obsidian to Confluence' is not listed in the obsidian community plugin list yet.
 (I'll do it ASAP!)
 Please install the plugin manually.

 ### Dependencies
 - [Pandoc](https://pandoc.org/installing.html)
 - [cURL](https://curl.se/download.html)
   - Most Unix OS already have cURL
-  - Windows 10, 11 include cURL after Windows 10 Redstone 4 update ()
+  - Windows 10, 11 include cURL after Windows 10 Redstone 4 update

 ### Manual Installation
 1. Download the `obsidian-to-confluence.zip` on [releases page](https://github.com/KudoLayton/obsidian-to-confluence/releases)